Azure-Samples/azureai-samples/scenarios/resource-creation/README.md

 To get started with Azure AI Studio, there are a couple of Azure resources that need to be created.
 In particular, a hub and project.
 To make getting started easier, it is also recommended to have some sub resources created as well.
 Specifically, an AI Services connection.

+## Requirements

+Install ```requirements-mgmt.txt``` for all notebooks to work.

 ## Sample descriptions
-This samples folder contains python notebooks and scripts which demonstrates the following scenarios:
+This samples folder contains python notebooks which demonstrates the following scenarios:

 | Scenario | Description |
 | -------- | ----------- |